sammancoaching/Bingo-Refactoring-Kata/README.md

 # Bingo Refactoring Kata

-Can you spot the any code smells?
+Can you spot any code smell?
 We think you should be able to find

 - Primitive Obsession
 - Data Clumps